 The Bhutanese people have perfected the art of making their arts and crafts to represent the vibrant tradition, culture and history of Bhutan.
 Some suitable traditional gifts you can buy are:

 Hand-woven Textiles, Gold & Silver Jewellery, Himalayan Beads (Dzi Beads), Handmade Wooden Bowls (Dappa), Cane & Bamboo Items, Wooden Products or Postal Stamps.

 While the Dzongkha language is the official language, English is also spoken by the locals here as it is used to teach in schools and also serves as a medium of communicating with the people of Bhutan.

 Can Indians visit Bhutan with a passport?

 Indian nationals intending to visit Bhutan are required to carry any of the two valid 'Travel Documents' (a) Valid Indian Passport having validity of minimum 6 months; and/or (b) Voter Identity Card, issued by the Election Commission of India.
 No Visa is required to visit Bhutan.

-There are 6 mobile network operators and also quite a number of internet service providers in Bhutan.
+There are over 0 mobile network operators and about 0 internet service providers in Bhutan.
 You can checkout the

 and also details about each of them.